CivicTechTO/ttc_subway_times/README.md

 Creating these credentials must be done through your AWS account.
 A good guide to this process can be found on the [Serverless Website](https://serverless.com/framework/docs/providers/aws/guide/credentials/)

 Finally deploy the function with
 ```shell
 serverless deploy -v
 ```
+This command will deploy to the dev environment by default, the environment can be specified on the command line with the --stage flag (acceptable values for this project are dev and prod)

 Logs are automatically persisted to Cloudwatch.

 ### Consolidate Function